benaich04/EC3-automated-room-labeling/README.md

-# EC3-automated-room-labeling
+# EC3-Automated-Room-Labeling

-This repository provides a complete workflow for running Stella VSLAM simulations, extracting data, and visualizing 3D and 2D trajectories.
-It includes detailed instructions, Python scripts for data processing and visualization, and solutions for common issues, making it a practical resource for VSLAM data analysis.
+This repository provides a comprehensive guide to running Stella VSLAM simulations, extracting data, and visualizing 3D and 2D trajectories.
+It includes detailed instructions, Python scripts for data processing and visualization, and solutions for common issues, making it an essential resource for VSLAM data analysis.

 ---